Overview of a Salpingectomy Procedure

 Contraception

-Removal of both fallopian tubes removes the eggs’ means of travel, preventing the eggs from moving to the uterus and becoming fertilized.
+Removal of both fallopian tubes prevents the eggs from traveling to the uterus and becoming fertilized.
 Once the fallopian tubes are removed, they can’t be replaced.
 Therefore, this is a permanent form of contraception that can’t be reversed.

 Serious consideration about your future reproductive health should be given before opting for this method.
 Make sure you’re on the same page as your spouse or partner before undergoing this irreversible procedure.